 U-M Ann Arbor - North Campus Facility Services (previously reported) - On June 25, 2018, the HRWC discovered a trickle (estimated at <3 gallons per hour) of water with elevated conductivity emanating from one of our outfalls (O-83) located on North Campus and discharging to Millers Creek.
 U-M began an investigation, including dye testing at adjacent buildings and televising the storm system and underdrains connected to this outfall.
 No illicit connections were found.
-We continue to investigate the possible source of the discharge.
+We continue to monitor and investigate the possible source.
+Please note, there are other locations within the eastern branch of Millers Creek that are also experiencing high concentrations of chloride and conductivity.
+Please see Page 12 of the April 2021 Michigan AIPG publication "Geologically Speaking" for additional information.